mrtnetwork/xrpl_dart/README.md

 ### Sign
 - Sign XRP transactions with ED25519 and SECP256K1 algorithms.

-### BIP-39
-- Generate BIP39 mnemonics, providing a secure and standardized way to manage keys and seed phrases

-### HD Wallet
-- Implement hierarchical deterministic (HD) wallet derivation

-### Web3 Secret Storage Definition
-- JSON Format: Private keys are stored in a JSON (JavaScript Object Notation) format, making it easy to work with in various programming languages.
-- Encryption: The private key is encrypted using the user's chosen password.
-This ensures that even if the JSON file is compromised, an attacker cannot access the private key without the password.
-- Key Derivation: The user's password is typically used to derive an encryption key using a key derivation function (KDF).
-This derived key is then used to encrypt the private key.
-- Scrypt Algorithm: The Scrypt algorithm is commonly used for key derivation, as it is computationally intensive and resistant to brute-force attacks.
-- Checksum: A checksum is often included in the JSON file to help detect errors in the password.
-- Initialization Vector (IV): An IV is typically used to add an extra layer of security to the encryption process.
-- Versioning: The JSON file may include a version field to indicate which version of the encryption and storage format is being used.
-- Metadata: Additional metadata, such as the address associated with the private key, may be included in the JSON file.

 ### JSON-RPC Support
 communicate with XRP nodes via the JSON-RPC protocol